-- Significant reduction in target invasive weed species cover within the PMA. - Field crews will be deployed at least monthly to manage invasive vegetation within the PMA.
+- Statistically significant reduction in target invasive weed species cover within the PMA, which indicates that the reduction is not explainable by chance alone (and it can be inferred that it is due to the management actions). - Field crews will be deployed at least monthly to manage invasive vegetation within the PMA.
 Due to the remote location and regular use of helicopter for deployment, KMWP has found deployment of field crews of four to six staff to be the most effective use of resources. - Primary target species will be mule's foot fern, strawberry guava, manuka, Moluccan albizia, and cane ti, as well as any incipient arrivals determined to pose a similar threat. - Control methods will vary and will leverage new management techniques as they become available.
-Approaches are described in Table 1. - Implement surveillance and response protocols to monitor for and respond to priority incipient invasive species - Field crews are well-trained and knowledgeable with respect to invasive species.
-Through the course of field work and regular traversing of access trails and fence lines, field crews will monitor for the arrival of incipient invasive plant species. - Avoid the spread of invasive plant species to the PMA or to other managed sites from the PMA. - Field crews will implement avoidance and minimization measures to avoid transport of invasive species seeds to the PMA or to other managed sites from the PMA, which includes cleaning mud/soil off of shoes, gear, clothing, and vehicles and following the ROD guidelines (see Section 5.1.2).
+Approaches are described in Table 2. - Implement surveillance and response protocols, based on the control methods shown in Table 2, to monitor for and remove priority incipient invasive species as soon as possible following discovery. - Field crews are well-trained and knowledgeable with respect to invasive species.
+During each quarterly field visit and at any time when staff are regular traversing of access trails and fence lines, field crews will monitor for the arrival of incipient invasive plant species.
+The timeline for removal/treatment will vary greatly depending on 1) species 2) what time of year it is documented (e.g., weather can make access more difficult/unsafe and treatments less effective) 3) based on #1 and #2, when is the most effective treatment time (e.g., typically before flowering and fruiting but some species can be treated year-round) - Avoid the spread of invasive plant species to the PMA or to other managed sites from the PMA. - Field crews will implement avoidance and minimization measures to avoid transport of invasive species seeds to the PMA or to other managed sites from the PMA, which includes cleaning mud/soil off of shoes, gear, clothing, and vehicles (see Section 5.3) and following the ROD guidelines (see Section 5.1.2).